mgbauman/ucalgary-design-system/README.md

 # UCalgary Design system

-Welcome to the Ucalgary Design system monorepo!
+Welcome to the UCalgary Design system monorepo!
 This repository contains a collection of reusable web components designed to enhance and standardize the user experience across the UCalgary web landscape.

 ---